ubongedem78/ShuttleQ/README.md

 ## Game Types

-ShuttleQ supports various game types, including:
+ShuttleQ supports game types, including:

 - Singles: 2 players competing against each other.
 - Doubles: 2 pairs competing against each other.